SNOW Revisited: Understanding When Ideal READ Transactions Are Possible: SNW + One Round, MWMR setting

-In this section, we present algorithm $C$ for transaction processing in the \emph{multiple-writers multi-reader} (MWMR) setting and show that its execution satisfies SN$\bar{o}$W properties, where ``$\bar{o}$'' means a {\sc read} consists of only one round trip of communications between the reader and the servers but the servers may respond with multiple versions of the data.
-We denote the type of object that satisfies the SN$\bar{o}$W properties by $\bar{\mathcal{O}}_T$.
-The steps of the algorithm for the writers, readers and the servers are presented in Fig.\ref{fig:algo_c}.
-We assume there is a set of writers $\mathcal{W}$, a set of readers $\mathcal{R}$ and a set of $k \geq 1$ servers, $\mathcal{S}$, with ids $s_1, s_2\cdots s_k$ that stores the objects $o_1, o_2, \cdots, o_k$, respectively.
-We define key ${\kappa}$ is defined as a pair $(z, w)$, where $z \in \mathbb{N}$ and $w \in \mathcal{W}$ the id of a writer.
-We use $\mathcal{K}$ to denote the set of all possible keys.
-As in the algorithms presented in Section~\ref{mwsr} and ~\ref{mwmr}, the keys are used to uniquely identify each transaction.
-Also, with each transaction we associate a tag $t \in \mathbb{N}$.
+Here, we present algorithm $C$ which satisfies SNW and "one-round" properties in the MWMR setting, where a \textit{READ} consists one round of communications between the reader and the servers but servers may respond with multiple versions of the data.
+The notation for the writers, servers and tag are similar to algorithm $B$.
+Pseudocodes~\ref{fig:algo_bc} and ~\ref{fig:algo_c} show the steps for the writers, and the readers and the servers, respectively.
+We designate a server as the coordinator, denote as $s^*$.